-- policies and procedures on advanced standing - results of appropriate qualifying examinations - course equivalency or other measures to demonstrate equal scope and level of knowledge - 5-1 If the program has determined that graduates of U. S. or Canadian accredited medical schools are eligible for admission, the candidate must obtain a dental degree from a predoctoral dental education program accredited by the Commission on Dental Accreditation prior to starting the required 120 weeks of core OMS training.
+- policies and procedures on advanced standing - results of appropriate qualifying examinations - course equivalency or other measures to demonstrate equal scope and level of knowledge - 5-1 If the program has determined that graduates of U. S. or Canadian accredited medical schools are eligible for admission, the candidate must obtain a dental degree from a predoctoral dental education program accredited by the Commission on Dental Accreditation prior to starting the final 52 weeks of the required 120 weeks of core OMS training.